 How to Give Medicine to a Cat Cats are notoriously difficult to give medications to, but, sometimes it's needed.
-Here's a video with a few helpful tips (starring Amber and her cat Drucy).
+Here's a video with a few helpful tips.
 Please remember, if you are unable to give your cat the medications we have prescribed, CALL US!
 Medicine only helps if the cat takes it!

 How to Give Fluids to a Cat